mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/readme.txt

 == Upgrade Notice ==
 = 1.0.2 =
-Added Yoast SEO integration for enhanced SEO metadata in REST API requests.
+Major feature update: Added Yoast SEO integration, multilingual support with Polylang priority, and comprehensive search functionality.
+All GET requests now include proper Accept-Language headers.
 No migration steps are required.

 = 1.0.1 =
 Plugin name and slug updated for WordPress.org compliance.
 No migration steps are required.